Dates: Trip 1: November 23 – December 9, 2024 / Trip 2: December 15 – 31, 2024

 Our Mt.
 Vinson Climb Expeditions for the 2023 Season

-Join America’s premier mountain and polar guide Ryan Waters and our team of guides on a Mount Vinson climb.
+Join one of America’s premier mountain and polar guides, Ryan Waters and our team of guides on a Mount Vinson climb.
 Our staff has extensive experience leading expeditions in Antarctica, highlights include: First Unsupported and Unassisted Ski Traverse of Antarctica; Expedition Leader of the largest summit group in the history of Mt.
 Vinson 24 summits on one day (3 individual teams), South Pole unsupported full ski trip guide, First American to ski unsupported to both the North and South Poles, First American True Adventurers Grand Slam.